isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 #### 7. Can the family member of my employee who holds a Dependant Pass/Long-Term Visit Pass enter Singapore with my employee, if my employee receives an approved PCA application?

 The PCA is intended to facilitate business/work-related travels, and therefore would not cover individuals who are dependants.
-Dependants may apply for entry via Ministry of Manpower at this page <https://www.mom.gov.sg/covid-19/requirements-to-bring-pass-holders-into-singapore>.

 #### 8. Do I need to pay to apply for PCA on behalf of my employees?

-Payment (via credit card) for the mandatory COVID-19 PCR swab test for each employee is required upfront at the point of application.
-Employers should expect to pay up to S$200 (inclusive of GST) per employee for the COVID-19 PCR swab test.
+Payment (via credit card) for the mandatory COVID-19 PCR test for each employee is required upfront at the point of application.
+Employers should expect to pay up to S$200 (inclusive of GST) per employee for the COVID-19 PCR test.

 #### 9. What is the duration of stay in Singapore that my employee will be eligible for under PCA?
 Can I extend the PCA period for my employee?

-There is no limit to the duration of stay in Singapore, subject to the validity of the employee’s long-term work pass for business and work.
+The duration of stay in Singapore is tied to the validity of the employee’s long-term work pass for business and work.

 Should the employee leave Singapore, employers will only be able to apply for a new PCA for their employee to re-enter Singapore 90 days after the date of his/her prior entry.